CommonBike/bike-locker-firmware/README.md

 ## Known issues

-Browse open issues and submit new ones related to the firmware in .... .
+Browse open issues and submit new ones related to the firmware in [Issuess] (https://github.com/CommonBike/bike-locker-firmware/issues)

 ## License